 That same peace would blanket my fearful heart over and over again.
 It took us eight months to get pregnant with our second.
 Month after month, no second line on the pee sticks (and Lord knows I took about 200).
 Just waiting.
 And fighting the battle of fear versus faith.

 I was infertile, in a strange way.
-People get that label for a variety of reasons, yours I’m sure different from mine.
+People get that label for a variety of reasons; I’m sure different from mine.
 Mine was through recurrent miscarriage.
-After tons of tests and vials of blood that had me passing out cold, my recurrent pregnancy loss was deemed unexplained They might as well have stamped BROKEN on my sweaty forehead.
+After tons of tests and vials of blood that had me passing out cold, my recurrent pregnancy loss was deemed unexplained.
+They might as well have stamped BROKEN on my forehead.

 I wanted to give my husband a child, but I couldn’t.
 It was the only thing in my life that I couldn’t work harder to achieve.
 I blamed myself and my body because I was the one who was supposed to bear the child.

-After lots of prayer and option considering, we started pursuing adoption, since we weren’t sure if we would ever be able to have a child the “normal” way.
+After lots of prayer and option consideration, we started pursuing adoption since we weren’t sure if we would ever have a child the “normal” way.